peiffer-innovations/json_dynamic_widget/json_dynamic_widget/README.md

 The script will automatically migrate the files it finds and make a backup using the original name + `.bak`.
 If you are satisfied with the output from the migration script, feel free to delete those backup files.

 ---

+### Code Generation

+As of `7.0.0` a code generator exists to simplify the creation of the dynamic widgets.

+---